 - Post-traumatic stress disorder (PTSD)

-Get Pre-Registered for Medical Cannabis In Georgia:
+Get Certified for Low THC Medical Cannabis Oil In Georgia:

 What is the difference between CBD & THC?

 - Psychoactive Vs. Non-Psychoactive.
 THC creates a euphoric effect due to the way it connects to the bodies endocannabinoid system.
 The endocannabinoid system has been recently recognized as an important modulatory system in the function of brain, endocrine, and immune tissues.
 Cannabidiol, or CBD reacts differently and is used with patients that require or prefer non euphoric care.